stage fright...

 such a big problem, you can bet people have tried hard to find a

 solution to it.
-Some find a medication for stage fright,
+Some try to find a medication for stage fright,

-tranquillizers, some resort to beta blockers, for others a stage fright
+tranquillizers, some resort to beta blockers, for others a remedy could

 during a performance try to think "not